Legio III Gallica: one of the Roman legions. Its name means "the legion from Gaul".

 During the next decades, the legion is hardly mentioned.
 The governor of Syria, Publius Quinctilius Varus, used three of the Syrian legions to suppress the rebellions of the Jewish messianic claimants Judas, Simon, and Athronges after the death of king Herod in 4 BCE.
 It is likely that III Gallica was among them, but we are not certain.
 During the reign of Tiberius (14-37), a soldier was buried on Cyprus, which suggests some sort of (not necessarily military) activity on this island.
 We also know that in 45, the emperor Claudius refounded Ptolemais (modern Acre) as a colonia and settled veterans of the four Syrian legions in the city.

 During the reign of the emperor Nero, the Third was commanded by Gnaeus Domitius Corbulo in his war against the Parthian empire.
 Ignoring a treaty, the Parthian king Vologases I had installed his brother Tiridates as king of Armenia.
 As the Romans traditionally had the right to choose the Armenian king, they now launched a war.
-Using III Gallica, VI Ferrata, and X Fretensis, Corbulo captured the Armenian capitals Artaxata (modern Yerevan; 58) and Tigranocerta (59), and gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
+Using III Gallica, VI Ferrata, and X Fretensis, Corbulo captured the Armenian capitals Artaxata (south of modern Yerevan; 58) and Tigranocerta (59), and gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
 However, the Parthians continued to support Tiridates and were able to place him on the throne again.

 A retaliatory campaign was organized by Lucius Caesennius Paetus, the governor of Cappadocia, in 62.
 He used XII Fulminata and IIII Scythica.
 However, the Parthians forced them into surrender at Rhandeia (winter 62/63).
 Later, Corbulo and his legions were able to turn the tables, and the general ordered Tiridates to receive his crown for the second time from the Roman emperor Nero in Italy.